From: Laurieb2851

 Date: 03-20-2005, 12:51 AM (7 of 7)

+Libby, really?
+The polyester thread might still work with the 100% cotton?
+I've always done bobbin winding at high speed - never thought what that might do to the tension of the thread.
+Wow!
+I'll have to change that little habit.
+Mo, I think you're right about the testing.
 I've noticed myself having to do a lot more testing of fabrics and thread.
 Usually the best prices you can get on fabric out there is because it's an undetermined fiber.
 Most things I sew, I want to be able to wash so the first thing I do when I get the fabric home is throw it in the washing machine and then the dryer to see how it washes up then depending on how it washes up I decide what to use it for.
 I have a great thrift store that has a lot of fabrics come in (brand new, never washed or sewed) and you wouldn't believe what I find sometimes.
 One time I found 25 yards of a beautiful Waverly fabric with big beautiful magnolias on it - an beautiful old-fashioned print.
 Would you believe I picked it up for $5!!!!! - the whole 25 yards!!!!!!!
 I just found another brand new roll of 25 yards of a nice cream-colored drapery fabric that I picked up for $10 at my same store.
 When you run into deals like that you're willing to experiment and test a bit more.
 I just found about 15 yards of a 100% cotton cow print (black spots on white) that I picked up for $2.40 - but here's the thing - I don't like cows, lol!
 I have to do more then test on that one, lol!
+Laurie |

 User: Laurieb2851

-Member since: 03-08-2005
+Member since: 03-08-2005 Total posts: 16 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15273.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15273.html